Luge at the 2010 Winter Olympics – Doubles: Death of Nodar Kumaritashvili

 The women's singles and men's doubles starts were moved to the Junior start house of the track, located after turn 6.
 Germany's Natalie Geisenberger complained that it was not a women's start but more of a kinder ("child" in German) start.
 Her teammate Tatjana Hüfner who had the fastest speed on two runs of 82.3 mph stated that the new start position "..does not help good starters like myself".
 American Erin Hamlin stated the track was still demanding even after the distance was lessened from 1193 to 953 m and that you were still hitting 80 mph.
 Despite criticisms, media reports about the doubles competition portrayed the track changes positively after Austria's Tobias and Markus Schiegl crashed at the same turn where Kumaritashvili died.

 On 23 March 2010, FIL President Fendt, VANOC President John Furlong, 2010 men's singles gold medalist Felix Loch of Germany visited Kumaritashvili's grave in his hometown of Bakuriani to pay respects as part of tradition in the Georgian Orthodox Church.

-The FIL published their reports in regards to Kumaritashvili's death on 12 April 2010 following the FIL Commissions Meeting in St. Leonhard, Austria (near Salzburg) for both sport and technical commissions on 9–11 April 2010.
+The FIL published their reports in regards to Kumaritashvili's death on 12 April 2010 following the FIL Commissions Meeting in St. Leonhard, in Graz, Austria, for both sport and technical commissions on 9–11 April 2010.
 This report was prepared by Romstad and Claire DelNegro, Vice-President Sport Artificial Track, who is from the United States.